MaxwellKendall/maxwellkendall.com/src/blog-posts/data-structures/arrays-and-hash-maps/intro.md

 This is a perfect example of how a hash map can help us more effeciently solve array problems.

-## Questions
-> What is the difference between a hashmap and a simple map?
+## Hash Map vs Regular Map
-> Answer: the difference is in the key.
+The difference is in the key.
 In JavaScript the `new Map()` constructor allows us to make use of an object whose keys are more complex values.
+For a hash map there is typically a "hash function" which creates the key for the map from an element in the array.

+## Set vs Hashmap vs Regular Map
+A set is effectively the same thing as a hash map because it is defined as that which contains